-- 42.1 Should it become necessary to suspend the race because the circuit is blocked by an accident or because weather or other conditions make it dangerous to continue, the Clerk of the course will order red flags to be shown at all marshal posts and the abort lights to be shown at the Line. - 42.2 When the signal is given overtaking is forbidden, the pit exit will be closed and all cars must proceed slowly to the starting grid.
+- 42.1 If competitors or officials are placed in immediate physical danger by cars running on the track, and the clerk of the course deems circumstances are such that the track cannot be negotiated safely, even behind the safety car, the race will be suspended. - 42.2 Should it become necessary to suspend the race, the clerk of the course will order red flags to be shown at all marshal posts and the abort lights to be shown at the Line. - 42.3 Should it become necessary to suspend the race because the circuit is blocked by an accident or because weather or other conditions make it dangerous to continue, the Clerk of the course will order red flags to be shown at all marshal posts and the abort lights to be shown at the Line. - 42.4 When the signal is given overtaking is forbidden, the pit exit will be closed and all cars must proceed slowly to the starting grid.
 The first car to arrive on the grid should occupy pole position and others should fill the remaining grid positions in the order they arrive.